faadias/ezdb/README.md

 		});
 	```

-4. The "del" method also accpets an array of attributes that should be erased:
+4. The "del" method also accepts an array of attributes that should be erased:
-Note: the **affected keys* array returned in the Promise will contain ALL the keys, even those whose records were already missing the removed attribute.
-This is because the entire table is traversed when an index or boundings are not specified.
+Note: the **affected keys** array returned in the Promise will contain ALL the keys, even those whose corresponding records were missing the removed attribute.
+This is because the entire table is traversed when an index or bounding is not specified.

 	```javascript
 	database.table("person")